jamielsharief/lightning/docs/controller.md

 The following PSR events are triggered

+- AfterInitialize-  Psr\EventDispatcher\StoppableEventInterface
-- AfterInitialize
+- BeforeFilter - Psr\EventDispatcher\StoppableEventInterface
 - BeforeRender - Psr\EventDispatcher\StoppableEventInterface
+- AfterRender
 - BeforeRedirect - Psr\EventDispatcher\StoppableEventInterface
+- AfterFilter

+> The beforeFilter and afterFilter are called when the controller startup and shutdown methods are triggered, which is called by the Lighting router, you can use a different router but you will need to call those methods for this to work.

+If you want to change a `Response` in an `Event` then simply set the `Response` object.

+## Hooks

+The `Controller` uses the `Hook` component.

+The following Hooks can be triggered

+- AfterInitialize
+- BeforeFilter - Stoppable
+- BeforeRender - Stoppable
+- BeforeRedirect - Stoppable
 - AfterRender

-If you want to change the response in the event, then make sure to update the `Controller` since responses are immutable.
+- AfterFilter

+If you return `false` in the stoppable hooks, the `Controller` response will be returned, likewise if in those methods you change the `Controller` response to a redirect, this will stop the processing and return that response.